 1m.
 Materials include explicit instruction of the grade-level grammar and usage standards, with multiple opportunities for application in context.
-0/1/2 Guiding question: Do materials provide instruction and application opportunities for all grade-level grammar and usage standards? --- ------- ---
+0/1/2 Guiding question: Do materials provide instruction and application opportunities for all grade-level grammar and usage standards? --- ------- --

-- Review the table of contents and prefatory/introductory materials and identify how grammar and usage Language Standards exercises, practice, and support are identified (separate sections, embedded, in writing, in speaking, etc.) - Review appendices and indexes for Language Standards supports. - Look through all materials for any core materials that are stand-alone instructional materials for grammar and usage Language Standards. - Review assessment materials for any grammar and usage Language Standards assessment items.
+- Review the table of contents and prefatory/introductory materials and identify how grammar and usage Language standards exercises, practice, and support are identified (separate sections, embedded, in writing, in speaking, etc.) - Review appendices and indexes for grammar and usage Language standards supports. - Look through all materials for any core materials that are stand-alone instructional materials for grammar and usage Language standards.